wtmcodeschool/react-router-tutorial/lessons/08-index-routes/README.md

 // index.js
 // new imports:
-// add `IndexRoute` to 'react-router' imports import { Router, Route, hashHistory, IndexRoute } from 'react-router'
+// add `IndexRoute` to 'react-router' imports import { Router, Route, hashHistory, IndexRoute } from 'react-router';
 // and the Home component
-import Home from './modules/Home'
+import Home from './modules/Home';

 // ...